 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

-Caramelized onions are cooked slowly, at medium heat and for a long time, allowing the natural sugars in the onion to caramelize.
+Unlike sauteed onions, caramelized onions are cooked slowly and for a longer time, allowing the natural sugars in the onion to caramelize.
 The result is much sweeter and more rich.
 And just like balsamic glaze, they infuse instant flavor into just about any dinner recipe.

 How To Cut Onions For Caramelizing